Four padlocks surrounding a hand with its index finger extended.

 Experience VPN protocols in action

-After this deep dive, you know everything about VPN protocols a VPN user might need.
-The most important thing is to pick one that best suits your needs.
+After this deep dive, you know everything about VPN protocols a user might need.
+To get the most secure VPN possible, it’s important to choose a protocol suited to your needs.
 We recommend using WireGuard or IKEv2 for general use and OpenVPN if you need to set up a VPN on your router.
-Good news, Surfshark offers all three!
+Good news: Surfshark offers all three!

 FAQ